cleverhans-lab/cleverhans/tutorials/mnist_tutorial_jsma.md

 Concisely, this step in the attack is key to identify the features we should prioritize when crafting the perturbation that will result in misclassification.

+Before computing its actual values, the Jacobian is defined as a TF graph by one call to `attacks.jacobian_graph()`.
+This graph is ran by function `attacks.jacobian()`, which is fed with the current values of input features to be fed as the input of the graph.

 ### The saliency map